 This needs to be high quality and professionally filmed or it won’t get shown, and should not be edited into a corporate video/cut film.
 The programme will need to have long shots in order to edit them themselves.

-Those five tips should help secure your coverage – but of course the most important thing is to have a good story!
+Those five tips should help you get featured on TV – but of course the most important thing is to have a good story!

-If you’d like to develop a media strategy to help you take advantage of TV opportunities, then just contact us on 020 8332 6200 or email on firstname.lastname@example.org.
+If you’d like to develop a media strategy to help you get featured on TV and take advantage of those opportunities, then just contact us on 020 8332 6200 or email on email@example.com.